leegarner-glfusion/sitemap/README.md

     /**
     *   Get all the items for this plugin under the given category ID.
     *   This function should be overridden.
+For an XML sitemap to work,
+    *   all items should be returned when $cat_id == 0.
     *
     *   @param  mixed   $cat_id     Category ID
     *   @return array       Array of items, default is an empty array